ta3ag/lbd/docs/BackendTutorial/source/lld.rst

     }
   }

-The "#ifdef DLINKER" part is for dynamic linker will used in next section.
+The "#ifdef DLINKER" part is for dynamic linker which will be used in next section.
 For static linker, a StaticRelocationPass object is created and return.

 Now the following code of Cpu0TargetRelocationHandler::applyRelocation()